Maarondesigns/realworldrisk/README.md

 - set home position or home fly to continent, or country with most forces
 - attack dice number / move troops number (max dice 3, move troops min = dice num)
 - animate continent border when new player controls it
+- split russia into west and east
+- show player killed animation
+- do something when player is killed (spectate remainder of game or start new one?)

 Better AI: